jbittel/Obsessed/README.md

 * 2: Next player plays anything
 * 3: Next player must play a 3 or R, or pick up the pile
-* 7: Next player must play under a 7 or a special card (no 8)
+* 7: Next player must play under a 7 or any special card except for an 8
-* 8: Current player can play anything, turn continues
+* 8: Current player gets another turn, can play anything
-* 10: Kills the pile, turn continues
+* 10: Kills the pile, current player gets another turn
 * R: (Joker) Reverses the current direction of play

 Additional rules:

 * Any number of identical face value cards can be played simultaneously
-* Any run of 4 or more cards kills the discard pile
+* A run of four or more cards kills the discard pile
 * An 8 cannot be played on a 7
 * If a valid move is present, it must be played
-* If you have no valid moves, pick up the discard pile
+* If you have no valid moves, add the current discard pile to your hand
 * If the pile is empty, anything can be played
+* When the discard pile is picked up, any 3s in it are removed and killed